Moqhaka Local Municipality

-Moqhaka is a municipality in the Fezile Dabi District, Free State Province, South Africa.
-In 2001 the population was 267 881 with a total area of 7925 km ².
-The seat of local government is Kroonstad.
-The community name is the South-Sotho-word for "crown".
+Moqhaka Municipality (Masepala wa Moqhaka; Moqhaka Munisipaliteit) is a local municipality within the Fezile Dabi District Municipality, in the Free State province of South Africa.
+In 2022, the population was 155,410 with a total area of 7925 km².
+The seat is Kroonstad.
+Moqhaka is the Sesotho word for "crown".

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of forty-four members elected by mixed-member proportional representation.
 Twenty-two councillors are elected by first-past-the-post voting in twenty-two wards, while the remaining twenty-two are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the 2021 South African municipal elections the African National Congress (ANC) won a majority of twenty-two seats on the council.

 The following table shows the results of the 2021 election.

+Curruption

+In August 2025, the ANC Provincial Executive Committee resolved to fire its leaders in all underperforming local governments to address governance failures, corruption, and service delivery challenges ahead of the 2026 local elections.
+Moqhaka Local Municipality was among those municipalities affected after years of corruption and maladministration.